Read more about fossil fuels.

 The drawbacks to nuclear power production include the barium and krypton waste produced by the reaction (fission products) which is highly toxic to the environment as it continues to emit radiation.
 Of course, many things emit radiation, including rocks, soil, food, water, and air.
 However, not all types of radiation that we are exposed to are damaging.

-Read more about electromagnetic waves from NASA's website.
+Read more about electromagnetic waves from the Khan Academy.

 Radiation can be classified by the Electromagnetic Spectrum (Figure 12), which defines different types of radiation according to its wavelength or energy.
 Wavelength is defined as the distance between successive crests of a wave.
 The longer the wavelength, the less energy is contained in the radiation.
 Thus, radio waves transmit very little energy, while gamma rays are powerfully energetic.